What is a Log Grader or Scaler?

 Judgment and Decision Making: Considering the relative costs and benefits of potential actions to choose the most appropriate one.

-There were about 4,200 jobs for Log Grader or Scaler in 2016 (in the United States).
+In 2016, there was an estimated number of 4,200 jobs in the United States for Log Grader or Scaler.
 There is little to no growth in job opportunities for Log Grader or Scaler.
-Due to new job openings and attrition, there will be an average of 500 job openings in this field each year.
+There will be an estimated 500 positions for Log Grader or Scaler per year.

 The states with the most job growth for Log Grader or Scaler are Idaho, Kentucky, and Pennsylvania.
 Watch out if you plan on working in Vermont, Maine, or North Carolina.
 These states have the worst job growth for this type of profession.